trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 5. Library updates

-This is a devops issue.
+This is a DEVOPS issue.
 If a CI recompiles the code before deploying a new version and there are dependencies to fetch, maybe the new behavior will not be compatible with your code logic and bring new security flaws

-&rarr; **SOLUTION** : Do more unit tests and publish CI test reports
+&rarr; **SOLUTION**: Do more unit tests and publish CI test reports

 6. Private data

 One of the most important security considerations for smart contract developers is to avoid storing any sensitive or confidential information on the contract storage.
 This is because the contract storage is public and immutable, meaning that anyone can read its contents and it cannot be erased or modified.
-Therefore, any secret value, such as a private key, a password,or a personal identification number, should never be stored on the contract storage.
-Doing so would expose the secret value to potential attackers and compromise the security and privacy of the contract and its users. .
+Therefore, any secret value, such as a private key, a password, or a personal identification number, should never be stored on the contract storage.
+Doing so would expose the secret value to potential attackers and compromise the security and privacy of the contract and its users.

-&rarr; **SOLUTION** : Instead, secret values should be stored off-chain, such as in a secure database or a hardware wallet, and only communicated to the contract when necessary using encryption with Commit&Reveal pattern or zero-knowledge proofs.
+&rarr; **SOLUTION**: Instead, secret values should be stored off-chain, such as in a secure database or a hardware wallet, and only communicated to the contract when necessary using encryption with Commit&Reveal pattern or zero-knowledge proofs.

 7. Predictable information used as a random value